 So the question becomes: how do you flavor weed?
 Well adding cannabis oil directly to the plant certainly isn’t the answer.
 Instead, you have to wait until the raw plant material is processed into cannabis oil.
 Once you’ve distilled the THC, CBD, and other base components into a concentrated liquid, then you can introduce external essential oils to your products.

 What Happens If The Terpenes You Add Are Too Strong?

-A lot of people reach out to us asking us how to manage the amount of the terpenes they add to their product.
+A lot of people reach out to us asking us how to manage the amount of terpenes they add to their product.
 While we normally recommend 2%, all isn’t lost if you’ve already gone above that recommended limit.
 Instead, you can simply dilute your oils.
-Coconut oil, carrier oils, PG, and PEG are all popular ways of achieving.
-However, we do highly recommend that you do additional research before introducing any foreign substances like that to your product.
+Coconut oil, carrier oils, PG, and PEG are all popular ways of achieving this.
+However, we do recommend that you do additional research before introducing any foreign substances like that to your product.

 Strain Flavor Tips To Try & Mistakes To Avoid

 Things you’ll need to produce plants with high essential oil levels, and thus, stronger scent and flavor profiles:

 - Specialized nutrients and soil supplements- Don’t use “bloom” nutrients in the veg stage, and always try to avoid chemical nutrients in favor of fertilizing agents made from an organic source (think kelp, bat guano, and worm castings).

 - Use strong LED grow lights that deliver UV-B- While most cannabis growers flower their marijuana plants under HPS grow lights, there has been research to suggest that UV-B lights can enhance trichome production as well as strain smell.
 “Supplementing your flowering plant with UV-B light may increase the potency and smell production by triggering a natural stress response,” explains Grow Weed Easy.